-- Coverage dates: Metadata should reflect the coverage of the data snapshot.
+- Coverage dates: The metadata should reflect the temporal coverage of the data.
 DO NOT try to squeeze a word like “ongoing” into a dateTime field to reflect the nature of data collection.
 Instead, create a descriptive title, as in “Time-series of daily air temperature at site X, ongoing since 1992”.

 - Publication Date: This is used in constructing a citation, so it’s best if this is updated in the new revision to reflect the date it was revised.

 - Maintenance: EML has elements where you can record the intended update frequency.

 - Specialized interfaces: Often instrument data will have a specialized web interface for query and download of near-real-time data.
 If so, this link belongs in the (EML field).
 TO DO: CONFIRM!

 - Table attributes: For tabular data, we recommend to plan carefully so that you only need to add rows of new data, not columns.
 That way you won’t need to add new table attribute descriptions to the metadata and you will keep the changes to the metadata to very few when adding new data.
 Also see here for “wide” and “long” table formats.